John Hay: Tribune and marriage

 By 1873, Hay was wooing Clara Stone, daughter of Cleveland multimillionaire railroad and banking mogul Amasa Stone.
-The success of his suit (they married in 1874) made the salary attached to office a small consideration for the rest of his life.
+Their marriage in 1874 made the salary attached to office a small consideration for the rest of his life.
 Amasa Stone needed someone to watch over his investments, and wanted Hay to move to Cleveland to fill the post.
 Although the Hays initially lived in John's New York apartment and later in a townhouse there, they moved in June 1875 to Stone's ornate home on Cleveland's Euclid Avenue, "Millionaire's Row", and a mansion was quickly under construction for the Hays next-door.
 The Hays had four children, Helen Hay Whitney, Adelbert Stone Hay, Alice Evelyn Hay Wadsworth Boyd (who married James Wolcott Wadsworth Jr.), and Clarence Leonard Hay.
 Their father proved successful as a money manager, though he devoted much of his time to literary and political activities, writing to Adee that "I do nothing but read and yawn".

 On December 29, 1876, a bridge over Ohio's Ashtabula River collapsed.
 The bridge had been built from metal cast at one of Stone's mills, and was carrying a train owned and operated by Stone's Lake Shore and Michigan Railway.
 Ninety-two people died; it was the worst rail disaster in American history up to that point.
 Blame fell heavily on Stone, who departed for Europe to recuperate and left Hay in charge of his businesses.
-The summer of 1877 was marked by labor disputes; a strike over wage cuts on the Baltimore & Ohio Railroad soon spread to the Lake Shore, much to Hay's outrage.
+The summer of 1877 was marked by labor disputes; a strike over wage cuts on the Baltimore and Ohio Railroad soon spread to the Lake Shore, much to Hay's outrage.
 He blamed foreign agitators for the dispute, and vented his anger over the strike in his only novel, The Bread-Winners (1883).